-Welcome to EPS.
-The world of special events is a fast paced, often crazy business that we hope you'll enjoy as much as we do.
-The government requires you to fill out several forms, and us to see certain documents before we can hire you.
+Welcome to EPS!
+The world of Special Events is a fast paced, often crazy business that we hope you'll enjoy as much as we do.
+The government requires you to fill out several forms and for us to see certain documents before we can hire you.
 We promise to make this a quick and painless as we can.

-Staffing is handled by four different EPS units.
+Human Resources Staffing is handled by four different EPS units.
 The Resources Unit sets the schedule based on the needs of the event.
-The Staffing Unit, led by Lisa Brown fills the shifts with people.
-Next is the Time Keeping Unit which handles day of event activities such as time keeping, and coat and radio distribution.
-Placement is the last unit and this season is being performed by the area supervisors.
+The Staffing Unit fills the shifts with people.
+Next is the Time Keeping Unit which handles day-of-event activities, such as time keeping and coat/radio distribution.
+Placement is the last unit and is being performed by the area supervisors this season.

 Shifts are filled by seniority, and by job skills.
 Preference is given to those workers who use the EPS on-line scheduling system.